Salt and pepper prawns are a popular Chinese takeaway dish that fizzes with the flavour of Szechuan peppercorns, black peppercorns & chilli.

 - Place the cornflour on a plate and add the ground Szechuan pepper, black pepper, five spice and coarse sea salt and give everything a mix.

-- Heat 2-2½cm (1") of oil in a wok to 180°C or 350°F and then dip the prawns into the cornflour mix and fry for 1-2 minutes, do this in 3 batches, you can keep the prawns warm in a low oven.
+- Heat 2-2½cm (1") of oil in a wok to 180°C or 350°F and then dip the prawns into the cornflour mix and fry for 1-2 minutes.
+Do this in 3 batches; you can keep the prawns warm in a low oven.

-- When the prawns are cooked you can either drain all but a scant coating of oil from the wok, or heat 1 tablespoon of additional oil in a separate nonstick frying pan.
+- When the prawns are cooked, you can either drain all but a scant coating of oil from the wok or heat 1 tablespoon of additional oil in a separate nonstick frying pan.
+Add the diced chilli and spring onions and fry over a very hot heat for 30-60 seconds.

-- Throw in the fried prawns and toss to coat before serving sprinkled with more coarse sea salt.
+- Throw in the fried prawns and toss to coat before serving, sprinkled with more coarse sea salt.